 How Do You Say Ghost in Japanese?

-A country as obsessed with ghosts as Japan is obviously going to have more than a single word.
-Just as in English, there are several words meaning “ghost,” but each with a different usage and feel.
+Just as in English, there are several words [in Japanese] meaning “ghost,” but each with a different usage and feel.

 For the entire list of Japanese words for ghost, please see Zack's full article on this page.